 Because of this, a GDPR program has been running at PostNord since 2016, which covers relevant areas such as HR, sales, purchasing and IT.

-Based on the customer perspective, PostNord in many cases acts as a data processor for our customers.
 For the purpose of conducting various types of deliveries of, for example, parcels and letters, PostNord processes personal information that we receive from our customers.
 In most cases, this includes sender details and recipient details (e.g. name, address, phone number and email address).
 The processing of this personal information is carried out physically in our terminals, in our distribution hubs and at our partner outlets/distribution points, and electronically in our IT systems.

 If you need to know what personal information PostNord has processed for a specific parcel or pallet recipient, this can be checked via PostNord’s Nordic customer portal.